 If you're looking for alternatives, take a look at our recommendations of the best robot vacuums for hardwood floors, the best robot vacuums for carpet, and the best budget robot vacuums.

-The Roborock Q5/Q5+ is simply better than the eufy L60, though the latter is still a viable option if you can find it for a lower price.
+The Roborock Q5/Q5+ is better than the eufy L60, though the latter is still a viable option if you can find it for a lower price.
 The Roborock feels like the more premium object, with a sturdier overall construction.
-It also provides better overall debris pickup performance on hard floors as well as low and high-pile carpets.
+It also provides better overall debris-pickup performance on hard floors as well as low- and high-pile carpets.
 Its pet hair pickup performance is noticeably better, too.
-While the eufy isn't bad at avoiding obstacles, the Roborock cleans in an even more organized, thorough fashion.
+The Roborock also cleans in an even more organized, thorough fashion compared to the eufy.

 The eufy L60 and the Wyze Robot Vacuum are pretty evenly matched robot vacuums with similar feature sets and designs.
 The eufy is the better option for homes with a lot of carpets or rugs, thanks to its 'BoostIQ' feature, which can automatically increase its suction power setting depending on the surface it's on.
 The eufy is also marginally easier to maintain and has a bigger dustbin that you won't have to empty as often.
 Meanwhile, the Wyze delivers better debris pickup performance on hard floors.
 It feels better built, too.